top 7 Rechargeable battery operated hand blender choices

 Filling a long awaited gap in the UK market, and serving it’s loyal users in the US, and now we found it for you in Australia too.

-You’ll find a great Cuisinart model now in each country – we’ll take you through to the entry level ( only in the US and CA will you find another model – the CSB300 top of the range).
+You’ll find a great Cuisinart model now in each country – you’ll find the entry level product ( only in the US, Canada and Australia), the mid level product ( only in the UK and Australia), and the and top level product ( only in the US and Canada ).
 They’re all great value for money, sleek, and have everything you need at each level, except maybe a chopping bowl in the mid level, but the shaft is very long, has a safety lock like the KitchenAid, and a better plastic masher leg so your pots won’t get hurt, not to mention the 5 year guarantee – check in your country for that !

 Paul & Aoibheann